GAGANVALLAPWAR/My_Portfolio/README.md

 A modern, responsive portfolio website built with Flask and Tailwind CSS.
 Showcase your projects, skills, and contact information in a clean and professional manner.

 ## Features
-- Responsive design that works on all devices
+- Responsive design that works on all devices.
-- Project showcase with detailed project pages
+- Project showcase with detailed project pages.
 - Skills section with progress bars
 - Contact form with email functionality
 - Clean and modern UI with smooth animations